 Also called Penny Bun or King Bolete, Porcini mushrooms are thick, bulbous mushrooms with bright brown caps and cream-colored stems.

-Most popular in Western European cooking, porcini mushrooms grow in parts of Asia, North America, and Europe and are especially prized for cooking when they’re fresh.
+Most popular in Western European cooking, these mushrooms grow in parts of Asia, North America, and Europe and are especially prized for cooking when they’re fresh.

 However, because of how short of a window people have for harvesting fresh porcini, they are commonly sold dried year-round.

 Therefore, you should be prepared to spend significantly more per pound to buy fresh porcini mushrooms than many other common varieties.